 Pillows, stuffed animals, personal blankets, and other comfort items brought from outside of the MNC represent potential risks and should never enter Zones 3 or 4.
+Siblings of pediatric participants or children of adult participants, cannot enter Zones 3 or 4 for safety reasons.
 Anyone under the age of 18 accompanying a participant to the MNC must be under the direct supervision of additional lab MR Personnel in Zone 1 or Zone 2 throughout the entirety of the MR scan.
 They may not wait outside, in a car, in the lobby, or leave and come back.